victornguyen75/x-factor/README.md

 else:
 	print (num "is NOT divisible by" input)
 ```
+14 If the reply is none of the above, have a while loop that will keep asking the user for a valid input:

+'''
+while (reply != "Y" and reply != "y" and reply != "Yes" and reply != "yes" and
+	reply != "N" and reply != "n" and reply != "No" and reply != "no" and){
+	reply = input("Please enter a valid answer choice (Y, y, Yes, yes, N, n, No, or no): ")
+}
+'''

-14 End the program with "Thanks for using the program!"
+15 End the program with "Thanks for using the program!"